 - A newly adopted older cat may feel lonely because she’s used to the company of other cats at the shelter — especially if she had bonded with a particular friend.

 - She’s disturbed by something she sees outside — likely another cat.

 How to stop cat meowing at night

 As you can see, there are many reasons for a cat meowing at night.
 But, thankfully, getting shut-eye might be easier than you think.
-Here are some ways to stop your cat from meowing at night:
+Here are some ways to stop a cat meowing at night: